ziyilin/graal/docs/reference-manual/tools/profiling.md

     ```

-    Let's find out more about this function by filtering the samples and
+    Now find out more about this function by filtering the samples and
     include statements in the profile in addition to methods.

 4. Run `js primes.js --cpusampler --cpusampler.Mode=statements --cpusampler.FilterRootName=*accept`